 Arizona, Florida, Idaho, Mississippi, Missouri, Oklahoma and South Carolina all follow Texas with uninsured rates in the double digits.
 On average, a state in the South has an uninsured health care worker rate that is 4% higher than that of a Northern state.

-On the other hand, we found that Iowa and Massachusetts had the largest insured populations with over 98% of health care workers having some type of health insurance coverage.
+On the other hand, Iowa and Massachusetts had the largest insured populations with over 98% of health care workers having some type of health insurance coverage.
 Similarly, Vermont had close to 97% of its health care workers insured during 2018.

 Personal care aides represent over a third (35%) of the total uninsured population among health care professionals.